Assassination of Mahatma Gandhi: Herbert Reiner

-According to several reports, while the attending crowd was still in shock, Gandhi's assassin Godse was seized by Herbert Reiner Jr, a 32-year-old, newly arrived vice-consul at the American embassy in Delhi.
-According to an obituary for Reiner published in May 2000 by The Los Angeles Times, Reiner's role was reported on the front pages of newspapers around the world.
+According to several reports, while the attending crowd was still in shock, Gandhi's assassin Godse was seized by Herbert Reiner Jr., a 32-year-old, newly arrived vice-consul at the American embassy in Delhi.
+According to an obituary for Reiner published in May 2000 by Los Angeles Times, Reiner's role was reported on the front pages of newspapers around the world.
 (Note: Quote 1: "As he got to the top of the steps and approached the crowd, he took his arms from the shoulders of his friends and raised his hands in salutation.
 He was still smiling.
 A thick-set man, in his 30s I should say and dressed in khaki, was in the forefront of the crowd.
 He moved a step toward Mr. Gandhi, took out a revolver and fired several shots at almost point-blank range.
 It did not sound like a revolver but like a Chinese cracker a child might have let off.
 Mr. Gandhi fell.
 For a few seconds no one could believe what had happened; every one seemed dazed and numb, and then a young American who had come for prayers rushed forward and seized the shoulders of the man in the khaki coat.
 That broke the spell.".

 Quote 2: In Empirical Foundation of Psychology, the authors, N. H. Pronko and J. W. Bowles introduce Robert Stimson's BBC report about Reiner as a case study, and make the observation: "The preoccupation of the audience with Gandhi's attire and actions as he entered the garden, the disrupting stimulus of Gandhi being shot, the no-response period, the new stimulus in the form of the American, and the frenzied reaction of the crowd combine to trace the sequence in a typical emotional reaction.